Ghoti Hook: History

-As a three-piece band, and as their last ever studio recordings, Ghoti Hook released a six song EP titled EP on Velvet Blue Music.
+As a three-piece band, and as their last ever studio recordings, Ghoti Hook released a six-song EP titled EP on Velvet Blue Music.
 The group disbanded in 2002.
 The band's last concert was at Cornerstone Music Festival on July 6, 2002, with guest performances by Conrad and Lacasse.
 The concert was recorded and released as a live album entitled Rest In Peace.

 The band played a reunion show on June 13, 2009, at Circle of Hope in Philadelphia, PA with the (also reunited) Huntingtons, Speedy Delivery, 274, and Main Line Riders.
-The performance was part of a benefit concert to support Jeannie Pierce, wife of Huntingtons' drummer Mikey Pierce, who is suffering from brain cancer.
+The performance was part of a benefit concert to support Jeannie Pierce, wife of Huntingtons' drummer Mikey Pierce, who was suffering from brain cancer.
 The band performed as the final three-piece lineup along with an appearance from Conrad Tolosa on guitar for five songs.

 In November 2022, the band posted pictures of themselves on their Facebook page rehearsing songs, leading to speculation that they had regrouped.
 This was later confirmed with an announcement that the group would be participating at Furnace Fest in September 2023.

+The band played a small-club reunion show on September 9, 2023, at Jammin' Java in Vienna, VA, with The Throes as an opening act.